Welcome To The

 - Sensory integration products designed to meet the sensory needs of children in any environment.
 Hundreds of products right at your fingertips!

-- What is occupational therapy?
-An extensive article describing what occupational therapists do and how we are involved in treating sensory processing disorders.
+- An extensive article describing what occupational therapists do and how we are involved in treating Sensory Processing Disorder.

-- Educating yourself on both ADD/ADHD and Sensory Processing Disorder/Sensory Integration Dysfunction is necessary for proper diagnosis and treatment.
+- Educating yourself on both ADD/ADHD and SPD/SID is necessary for proper diagnosis and treatment.
 Check out these great ADD and ADHD resources that will help.

-- Related online Autism resources for professionals, parents, and families of children with Autism.
+- Related online resources for professionals, parents, and families of children with Autism.

 - Dozens of unique sensory processing disorder parent resources; from books to e-books, articles to products.
 You don't want to miss this one!

 - It's time we told the real stories of SPD Families.
 The struggles, hardships, pain, sorrow, hope and strength of parents willing to share their personal journeys.

 - Your Sensory Processing Disorder Questions...
 Answered.
 Submit a question or help answer someone else's.